We previously shared some of the best yoga poses for falling asleep. Now, let’s take a look at the best poses to do to start your day.

-Yoga can offer benefits any time of day, but the morning may be one of the best times to practice.
-Yoga itself can be a workout, so it’s a good way to get your blood pumping and get your muscles working after a long night of sleep.
-Certain yoga traditions emphasize morning practice, such as Ashtanga yoga.
-Committing to a morning practice can also help you to integrate a daily flow into your day without taking time away from your busy lifestyle.
-You don’t have to do a whole hour—simply holding a few poses for a few breaths can clear your head, connect your mind and body, and prepare you for the rest of your day.
+Yoga is beneficial at time of day, but practicing in morning may be best.
+The reason is that yoga doubles as a morning work out and a mindful activity that gets your blood pumping and centers yourself for the day ahead.
+Certain yoga traditions actually emphasize morning practice, such as Ashtanga yoga, and committing to a morning practice may also help you to integrate a daily flow into your day without taking time away from your busy lifestyle.
+You don’t have to commit to a full hour-long flow, either.
+Doing a few quick poses can clear your head and connect your mind and body.
 Here are a few of the best yoga poses to do in the morning if you’d like to start your day with a short and sweet flow.

 Cat cow is really two poses in one.